For premium access

 Read more topics :-

-» independent ac voltage source
+» voltage

 » characteristics of magnetically hard materials